 At Braeside Dental Centre we are pleased to help those who have anxiety or dental phobia with sedation.
-We can provide a range of sedation options from nitrous oxide (laughing gas) to IV sedation.
+We can provide a range of sedation options from N2O (laughing gas) to IV sedation.

 Is Sedation right for me?

 People chose sedation dentistry for many good reasons.
 Here a just a few of the most common ones: